motionsplan/motionsplan-dk-jekyll/_posts/2020-08-01-jack-daniels-loebeberegner.md

 ## Om Løbesidens løbsberegner

-Løbesidens beregner udregner V<sub>dot</sub>, som er defineret som:
+Løbesidens beregner er baseret på [Jack Daniels Running Formula](https://runsmartproject.com/calculator/), hvor du udregner V<sub>dot</sub>, som er defineret som:

 > VDOT is a measure of running ability and is calculated from a race performance based on Jack Daniels Running Formula.
 The number reflects the V̇O2max of a runner with average Running Economy
 >